 The data on the line must be changed during the low period of the clock signal.
-There is one bit of data per clock pulse.
+There is one clock pulse per bit of data.

 Each data transfer is initiated with a Start condition and terminated with a Stop condition.
-The number of the data bytes transferred between the Start and Stop conditions is determined by the master device.
+The number of data bytes transferred between Start and Stop conditions is determined by the master device and is, theoretically, unlimited (although only the last thirty two will be stored when doing a write operation).
+When an overwrite does occur, it will replace data in a first-in first-out (FIFO) fashion.

-4.5 Acknowledge
+3.5 Acknowledge

-Each receiving device, when addressed, is obliged to generate an Acknowledge signal after the reception of each byte.
+Each receiving device, when addressed, is obliged to generate an acknowledge after the reception of each byte.
 The master device must generate an extra clock pulse which is associated with this Acknowledge bit.

-Note: The 24XX1025 does not generate any Acknowledge bits if an internal programming cycle is in progress, however, the control byte that is being polled must match the control byte used to initiate the write cycle.
+Note: The 24XX64 does not generate any Acknowledge bits if an internal programming cycle is in progress.

-A device that acknowledges must pull-down the SDA line during the Acknowledge clock pulse in such a way that the SDA line is stable low during the high period of the acknowledge related clock pulse.
+The device that acknowledges has to pull down the SDA line during the Acknowledge clock pulse in such a way that the SDA line is stable low during the high period of the acknowledge related clock pulse.
 Of course, setup and hold times must be taken into account.
-During reads, a master must signal an end of data to the slave by NOT generating an Acknowledge bit on the last byte that has been clocked out of the slave.
-In this case, the slave (24XX1025) will leave the data line high to enable the master to generate the Stop condition.
+During reads, a master must signal an end of data to the slave by not generating an Acknowledge bit on the last byte that has been clocked out of the slave.
+In this case, the slave (24XX64) will leave the data line high to enable the master to generate the Stop condition.